BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ### NLP Pipelining Framework: LlamaIndex

-*LlamaIndex* (formerly GPT Index) is a  framework designed to connect LLMs with  custom data.
+*LlamaIndex* is a  framework designed to connect LLMs with  custom data.
 Like many NLP framewoks it is based on the pipeline architectural pattern: individual NLP tasks can be configured in a pipeline and are executed sequentially.
 LlamaIndex is most suitable for building RAG applications.
 See Fig. 6.25 for an overview from llamaindex.ai.

 ![Fig. 6.25: LlamaIndex overview (from llamaindex.ai)](images/LlamaIndex.png)